WHAT'S NEW

 Looks like a fine place to start a hike.

-It turns out I was ready for it.
+It turns out I was, at least for this much of it.
 It was a challenging few hours to the top, but a short hike in relation to the rest of the week.
 I found my groove and lead the way.
 The crisp mountain air felt good in my lungs.
-My feet felt at home in doubled-up socks and hiking boots.
+My feet felt at home in doubled-up Nike socks and hiking boots.
 My camera was strapped to my chest with a full battery.
-This is what I came for!
+This is what I came here for!

-We took some time at the top to catch our breath and take in the view, which just took our breath away again.
+We took some time at the top to catch our breath and take in the view, which in turn just took our breath away again.

 We stopped for lunch at a man-made lake that was a shocking shade of blue.
 If I had to describe it… well I wouldn’t.
 I simply couldn’t do it justice.
 So I let my camera try instead.